Chapter 45

 'I didn't leave this place; I stayed here with you all the time, while you were in that deep Force trance in the waterfall cave.
 I supported you and your mother.
 Liane, Ian needed someone with a great potential of Jedi healing powers.
 It wouldn't have been of any use if I had gone to Ian.
 I've never been a Jedi healer.
 Your help was needed to make him aware again of his own Jedi healing force.'

 "You helped me and Severini?
 Why didn't you talk to me?
 I love to hear your voice.
 It's always reassuring, but I only felt Severini's presence all the time.
 I couldn't have done it without her help, Ben.
-I don't know what happened to me, but it was like some very powerful force rushed me through space to the place where Ian was."
+I didn't know what happened to me, but it was like I became encapsulated in some very powerful force veil, after which it rushed me through space to the place where Ian was."

 'Those who have already been united with the Force protected you on your journey through the Unifying Force.
 Severini helped you to strengthen you healing powers, and Yoda and I and a number of other old Jedi, including my master Qui-Gon Jinn supported you because your Force skills aren't sufficiently developed yet to perform such an enormous task on your own.
 What you did was well done.
 Ian has recovered, thanks to you, Liane.'

 'Liane, Luke has told you about the midi-chlorian count in Ian's blood, hasn't he?
-It amazed Luke that Ian's midi-chlorian count is at the high end of the chart.
-It almost ran off the chart.'
+It amazed Luke that Ian's midi-chlorian count is at the high end of the chart.'

 Liane nodded.

 "I remember Luke told me about Ian's test, when we were on Tatooine.
-The outcome of the test indeed highly surprised him, because neither Ian's parents nor any of his siblings are possible Force users.
+The outcome of the test indeed highly surprised him, because neither Ian's parents nor any of his siblings have Force awareness.
 That is odd, isn't it, Ben?"

 'Is it, Liane?'
 Ben Kenobi asked.